scikit-hep/scikit-hep.github.io/pages/developers/coverage.md

 python -m pytest -ra --cov=vector tests/
 ```

-`--cov` option would also print a minimal coverage report in the terminal itself!
+`--cov` option will also print a minimal coverage report in the terminal itself!
 See the [docs](https://pytest-cov.readthedocs.io/en/latest/) for more options.

 ### Calculating code coverage in your workflows